ky-ler/moviepass/README.md

 # To Do

-- Change "Add to List" button to "Remove from List" if movie exists in your list
 - Give user feedback when adding to/removing from list
 - Update homepage and login/logout pages -- add more information
 - Style pages using Tailwind CSS (possibly rewrite frontend using React)